dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/cluttered-create-menu.png

 To clean up, reveal a topic type you want to hide from the create menu on your topicmap.
-Open the detail panel by selecting "Details" from the context menu.
+Open the Detail Panel by selecting "Details" from the context menu.
-In the detail panel switch to the fourth tab, the "View" tab and edit the View Configuration.
+In the Detail Panel switch to the fourth tab, the "View" tab and edit the View Configuration.
 Untick the "Add to Create Menu" checkbox and save the change.

 .. image:: _static/remove-from-create-menu.png